 Recommended reading: 10 Theses for a New (Critically Needed) Reformation by Dr. Michael Brown

 Copyright © 2017 by B. Nathaniel Sullivan.
 All rights reserved.

-Unless otherwise indicated, Scripture has been taken from the New King James Version®.
-Copyright © 1982 by Thomas Nelson, Inc. Used by permission.
+Unless otherwise noted, Scripture passages are taken from the New King James Version®.
+Copyright © 1982 by Thomas Nelson.
+Used by permission.
 All rights reserved.

 Scripture passages marked CSB are taken from The Christian Standard Bible, copyright © 2017 by Holman Bible Publishers.
 Christian Standard Bible®, and CSB® are federally registered trademarks of Holman Bible Publishers, all rights reserved.

 Scripture passages marked NIV are taken from The Holy Bible, New International Version®, NIV® Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
 All rights reserved worldwide.